Minnesota PFML 2026: Employer Deadlines, Rates & Registration Guide

 When is the first Minnesota PFML premium payment due in 2026?

 The first Minnesota PFML quarterly premium payment is due April 30, 2026.
-This covers wages paid during Q1 2026 (January 1 - March 31).
-Employers must register and set up payroll deductions before this date to ensure timely payment.
+This covers wages paid during Q1 2026 (January 1 – March 31).
+Employers must register through the Minnesota Unemployment Insurance system at uimn.org and set up payroll deductions before this date.

 How do I register for a Minnesota PFML employer account?

 To register for MN PFML, log into your existing Minnesota Unemployment Insurance (UI) employer account at uimn.org.
 PFML registration is integrated with the UI system.
 You'll need your Minnesota Tax ID, federal EIN, and wage reporting information.
-New employers must first create a UI account, then complete PFML registration.
+New employers must first create a UI account, then complete PFML registration and designate a Paid Leave Administrator.

 How do I split the PFML premium between employer and employee in Minnesota?

 The total Minnesota PFML premium rate is 0.88% of covered wages.
-By law, employers may deduct up to 50% (0.44%) from employee wages.
-The remaining 0.44% is the employer's share.
-Employers can choose to pay more than their 50% share but cannot deduct more than 0.44% from employees.
+By law, employers must pay at least 50% (0.44%).
+Employers may deduct up to 50% (0.44%) from employee wages but cannot deduct more.
+Employers can voluntarily cover more than their 50% share, up to 100% of the premium.
+Deductions cannot reduce wages below the state or local minimum wage.

 What is the MN PFML private plan exemption deadline for 2026?

-To have a private PFML plan approved for Q2 2026 (starting April 1), employers must submit their application by February 15, 2026.
-Private plans must provide benefits equal to or greater than the state plan.
-Applications are submitted through the DEED online portal.
+Private plan exemption deadlines are quarterly.
+The Q2 2026 deadline (February 15, 2026) has passed.
+The next deadline is May 15, 2026 for exemption effective July 1 (Q3).
+Private plans must provide benefits equal to or greater than the state plan and are submitted through the DEED online portal.

 Are there Minnesota paid family leave grants for small employers?

-Yes, Minnesota offers PFML assistance for small employers.
-Businesses with fewer than 30 employees qualify for a reduced premium rate.
-Additionally, the state has allocated funds for small business grants to help offset initial implementation costs.
-Check the DEED website for current grant availability.
+Yes.
+Small employers with 30 or fewer employees whose average weekly wage is below 150% of the state average ($2,134.50/week) qualify for a reduced premium rate of 0.66% instead of 0.88%.
+Minnesota has also allocated funds for implementation grants to help offset setup costs.
+Check the DEED website at mn.gov/deed/paidleave/employers/ for current grant availability.

 What are the penalties for Minnesota PFML non-compliance?

-Employer penalties for MN PFML non-compliance include: late payment penalties of 2% per month on unpaid premiums, interest charges on delinquent accounts, potential civil penalties up to $1,000 per violation for failure to provide required employee notices, and possible legal action for repeated violations.
+Employer penalties for MN PFML non-compliance include: late payment penalties of 2% per month on unpaid premiums, interest charges on delinquent accounts, civil penalties up to $1,000 per violation for failure to provide required employee notices, and possible legal action for repeated violations or retaliation against employees who use PFML.

 What is the MN PFML individualized employee notice requirement?

-Minnesota employers must provide written PFML notice to all employees within 30 days of hire and annually thereafter.
-The notice must include: available leave types, benefit amounts, how to file claims, job protection rights, and the employer's private plan details if applicable.
-DEED provides a template notice.
+Minnesota employers must provide written PFML notice to all employees.
+Notices were required by December 1, 2025 for existing employees and within 30 days of hire for new employees.
+The notice must include: available leave types, benefit amounts, how to file claims, job protection rights, and private plan details if applicable.
+Notices must be in the employee's primary language.
+DEED provides template notices at mn.gov/deed/paidleave/employers/.

 What is the PFML wage cap for premium calculations in 2026?

-The Minnesota PFML premium applies to wages up to the OASDI (Social Security) wage base, which is $185,000 for 2026.
+The Minnesota PFML premium applies to wages up to the OASDI (Social Security) wage base, which is $184,500 for 2026.
 Wages above this amount are not subject to PFML premiums.
-The 0.88% rate applies only to covered wages up to this cap.
+For an employee earning exactly $184,500, the maximum annual premium is $1,623.60 (0.88%), split between employer and employee.

 Get Your PFML Compliance Toolkit